ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 After it's done, the Build list should have another entry titled with what you named the folder in step 7.

-NOTE: I would recommend building it in a new folder so it doesn't overwrite the working build.
+NOTE: It is recommended to build this a new folder so it doesn't overwrite the working build.
 - For some reason, starting the game for the first time always crashes the launcher.
 Just restart it.
-- if using the AP version follow the the steps listed here [Archipelago](https://archipelago.gg/tutorial/Super%20Mario%2064/setup/en)

 # Manual Compilation (Linux/Windows)